cufcq/cufcq/README.md

 * How effective was a teacher at generating interest in a subject?
 * How many hours a week, on average, did students spend on a class?
 * How available was an instructor for the class?

+You can see a sample of an FCQ [here](http://www.colorado.edu/fcq/form/online06.html).

 This is all fascinating info that we believe can inform students when it comes time to pick classes.
 Fortunately it's all publicly available at this [site](http://www.colorado.edu/fcq/) maintained by CU.
 This program takes the data, adds its to a database, draws connections between the FCQs, and formats it nicely using JS.
 You can see the a server running this at [cufcq.com](cufcq.com).